DrAdamRoe/cloud-variations/README.md

 - [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstart), (tested with version 459.0.0)
 - An integrated development environment, like VS Code.
 - [Docker](https://www.docker.com/products/docker-desktop) for building and running docker images locally
+- [Kubectl](https://kubernetes.io/docs/tasks/tools/), giving you a CLI for Kubernetes (this is optional)

 ### Install Locally
 - mkdir WORKING_DIR && cd WORKING_DIR, with a directory name of your choice (e.g. cloud-variations).